Ribble Steam Railway: History

 The project was first started in 1973, a preservation centre opened in Southport, on the former Lancashire and Yorkshire Railway steam shed at Derby Road.
 However, the shed was becoming a costly burden to handle for the museum, so a relocation scheme was started.
 Preston Docks was chosen as the new location for the museum.
 Preston Docks has a large railway network, that used to serve the vast docks and quays.
 But when the docks closed, the railway was not used.
 The project finally closed the Southport Railway Museum in 1999.

 The project's new site now could be re-developed with new large workshops, platforms and a museum.
 The first building to open was the workshop, in 2001.
 Locomotives could now go into the building, and more space could now be utilised.
 Next to the workshop, is the machine shop, built in 1978.
 At the other end of the workshop is the visitor centre, which contains the museum, cafe, shop and railway platform.
 The museum was finally completed in 2004.
 The collection of locomotives (61, one on loan from the National Railway Museum, one from the Lancashire and Yorkshire Railway Trust.
 55 are currently on site.), is one of the largest collection of locomotives in the United Kingdom.

 Operations

 The museum also operates passenger services to Strand Road Crossing and back, from its own station – Preston Riverside.
 The frequency of its trains is hourly, and are usually made up of two or more Mark 1 coaches and a small steam engine or diesel engine.

 Future

 There have also been plans to extend the railway to the Ribble Link canal.
-The route would offer 1.5 miles extra to the line, although plans for this have not been finalised as major funding streams need to be found, in order to raise the huge amount of funds required for such a significant project.
+The route would offer 1.5 miles extra to the line, although plans for this have not been finalised as major funding streams need to be found, in order to raise the huge quantity of funds required for such a significant project.